brutujar258/simcolytics-website/README.md

 # Simcolytics Website

 Professional website for Simcolytics - Where Energy meets Intelligence.
-Solar & Battery Storage Consulting with Data Science Expertise.
+Smart Energy Solutions & Data Science Consulting.

 ## 🌟 About

-Simcolytics is a specialized consulting firm offering expert battery energy storage and solar solutions with over 9 years of industry experience.
+Simcolytics is a specialized energy consulting firm located in Toronto, Canada offering expert battery energy storage and solar solutions with over 9 years of industry experience.
 Our team combines deep battery storage and solar expertise with advanced data science and geoscience capabilities to deliver comprehensive renewable energy solutions worldwide.

 ## 🚀 Live Site